-We continue to focus on average wages paid by NSOE and aggregate labor productivity, aggregate capital per worker, aggregate TFP, and new firm entry rate for each prefecture.
-To illustrate the role of the state sector, we sort prefectures according to the importance of state firms in the local manufacturing sectors.
-To this end we let $s_p$ denote the size of the state sector in prefecture p and define it as the fraction of output in manufacturing produced by state firms.
+We start by analyzing the performance of non-state firms (NSOE) in the 1995 cross section of prefectures.
+We continue to focus on average wages, labor productivity, capital per worker, and TFP for non-state firms.
+We also document entry rates of new NSOEs for each prefecture.
+In order to illustrate the correlation with the size of the state sector, we sort prefectures according to the local preponderance of state firms.
+We let s_p denote the size of the state sector in prefecture p, measured by the fraction of output in manufacturing produced by state firms.
 Our results are essentially the same if we use the fraction of workers employed by state firms as our measure of the size of the state sector.